Liugaga-vvv/scenarios/python/challenge-use-tqdm-elegantly/step1.md

 ## Remind

-- Before starting this challenge, please import the `tqdm` library and type $pip install tqdm$ statement at the command line.
-After successful import, $Successfully installed tqdm-4.65.0$ will be displayed.
+- Before starting this challenge, please import the `tqdm` library and type `pip install tqdm` statement at the command line.
+After successful import, `Successfully installed tqdm-4.65.0` will be displayed.
 Now you can start the challenge.

 ## TODO